zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

 Now I won't be going through how to write your own website (Thats for you to decide!).
 If you already have a Gatsby site ready to go then skip this part!
-There are tons of Gatsby tutorials springing up, and a lot of [starters](https://www.gatsbyjs.org/starters/?v=2).
+There are tons of Gatsby tutorials out there, and a lot of [starters](https://www.gatsbyjs.org/starters/?v=2).
-Let's just got with a common starter.
+Let's just got with a default starter.

 ```sh
 npm install -g gatsby-cli